 As oestrus approaches, the male gets excited, and their tail is carried higher.
-The vixen is only in oestrus for about three weeks, but for three days is most likely to get pregnant.
+The vixen is only in oestrus for about three weeks, but there are only three days where she is most likely to become pregnant.
 Most copulation during the year takes place in this short time.

-Foxes are normally monogamous animals and choose the same mate.
+Foxes are generally monogamous animals and choose the same mate.
 The female may show submissive behavior, rolling around below him and pushing her rear into him.
 The male approaches the female and nuzzles or paws her until she is ready to let him mount.
-If she is not ready, then she will let the male know by turning around and snapping at him.
+If she is not prepared, she will let the male know by turning and snapping at him.
 This usually happens the first time he tries.